LiJ21/QLeaf/README.md

 So the minimal GPU example uses `BT=512`, transposed traversal, uncached non-mapped persistent execution, no cross-block reduction, single-poller request detection, no feature staging, and explicit sequence-flag signaling.
+Because it is non-mapped, passing a temporary or ordinary `std::vector<float>` is safe: the worker copies the row to device memory before inference.
+Mapped persistent policies require a stable pinned/mapped host feature buffer whose address does not change while the resident kernel is using it.
 A GPU `worker` entry must include `num_feature`; persistent runs may also set `persistent_grid` to override the resident grid size.

 ## AI Assistance Statement